17 Hooper Street

-In the 1920s and 1930s the house was occupied by George and Emily Matthews and their children.
+From around 1913 into the 1930s, the house was occupied by George and Emily Matthews and their children.
+George was a gas fitter.
 By 1939 the house was in the possession of Albert and Nellie Jaggard and their children.
-Albert was a gas fitter.
-The Jaggard family lived at 17 Hooper Street until at least the 1960s.
+Albert was also a gas fitter.
+The Jaggard family lived at 17 Hooper Street until at least the 1970s.

 UK census records (1841 to 1911), General Register Office birth, marriage and death indexes (1837 onwards), the 1939 England and Wales Register, electoral registers and trade directories.